bangpound/BangpoundDoctrineCouchDBAdminBundle/Resources/doc/reference/configuration.rst

 Configuration
 =============

-The configuration section is only about the ``SonataDoctrineMongoDBAdminBundle`` for more information about the global configuration of the ``SonataAdminBundle`` please refer to the dedicated documentation.
+The configuration section is only about the ``BangpoundDoctrineCouchDBAdminBundle`` for more information about the global configuration of the ``SonataAdminBundle`` please refer to the dedicated documentation.

 Full Configuration Options